cvenour/action-items-classifiers/README.md

 # Action Item Classifiers
-Here is the code for 5 action item classifiers I implemented: two decision trees (xgboost and catboost), a Support Vector Machine (SVM), a Recurrent Neural Network that uses glove vectors in its embedding space. <br>
+Here is the code for 5 action item classifiers I implemented: two decision trees (xgboost and catboost), a Support Vector Machine (SVM), a Recurrent Neural Network that uses glove vectors in its embedding space, and a Language Model pre-trained on wikitext-103 with a classifier added on top which is fine-tuned to recognize action items. <br>

 What is an action item classifier?
 It's fed sentences/utterances that were said at a meeting and it decides whether the utterance is an action item or not.
 (An "action item" is just a silly business term which means a task).
 So this system will automatically find, in the transcripts of meetings, tasks that were assigned to people.